Free Excel formula generator with syntax checker

 Sample practical formulas

-Example 1: Overall Sales by Region
+Example 1: Total Sales by Region

 Example 2: Retrieve Employee Information

-Example 4: Acquire mail domains
+Example 4: Mail domains

-Example 5: Weekdays
+Example 5: Mon-Fri

-Example 6: Score Ranking
+Example 6: Ranking Score

-“Rank the score in A2 compared to all scores in column A.” The tool can provide a ranking formula and display how the order argument affects the top or bottom rank.
+Rank the score in A2 against all of the scores in column A. It can provide you a ranking formula and show you how the order argument affects the top or bottom rank.

 How to make quality formula requests